How to cook a prime rib at low temperature

 - Salt and pepper

-1. Preheat oven to 175 °F (80°c).
+1. Preheat the oven to 175 °F (80°C).
 Do not use convection, but conventional top and bottom heat.
-Put a dish to pre-heat in the oven, it will keep meat warm.
+Put a dish to pre-heat in the oven; it will keep the meat warm.

-2. In a greased pan, brown meat 2-3 minutes on each side.
+2. In a greased pan, brown the meat for 2-3 minutes on each side.
 The meat should brown or caramelize slightly.

 4. Add salt and pepper on both sides.